 Related resource: Top 15 Best Applied Behavior Analysis Online Programs

-What is Choice Theory
+The Choice Theory Definition

 The Ten Axioms

+Choice Theory also emphasizes Ten Axioms.
 We have already seen the first axiom: humans can only control their own behavior.
 The second is that all we give or get from others is information.
 Number three is that all long-lasting psychological problems are relationship problems.
 Axiom four is that we must have at least one satisfying relationship.
 The others are:

 • The past has a lot to do with who we are, but it does not hold us prisoner.